Brownster/yt-to-jellyfin/README.md

 - **Automated Downloads**: Download entire YouTube playlists with a single command using yt-dlp
 - **Incremental Updates**: Remembers downloaded videos and only grabs new items when a playlist grows
 - **Playlist Update Checker**: Automatically queue jobs when your saved playlists get new videos
+- **Scheduled Playlist Checks**: Enable background scanning at a configurable interval to download new videos as soon as they appear
 - **Single Video Downloads**: Individual videos are not tracked in the playlist list
 - **Proper Metadata**: Generate NFO files that Jellyfin uses to display episode details
 - **Episode Renumbering**: Set custom starting episode numbers for proper sequencing